 Jeffrey McKinney is a graduate of the University of Iowa College of Medicine Medical Scientist Training Program.
 He went on to complete his internship, residency and fellowship at Yale University in Pediatrics, Pediatric Infectious Disease, and Molecular, Cellular and Developmental Biology.
 Prior to his medical education and training, he was also named a Rhodes Scholar.

 Dr. McKinney’s clinical interests include pediatric inpatient medicine and pediatric infectious disease.

-He is presently an Associate Professor of Pediatrics in the Division of Pediatric Infectious Disease, as well as the Vice Chair of Education in the Department of Pediatrics at UT Southwestern Medical Center.
+He is presently a Professor of Pediatrics in the Division of Pediatric Infectious Disease, as well as the Vice Chair of Education in the Department of Pediatrics at UT Southwestern Medical Center.
 He is also the Director of Medical Education for Children’s Health System in Dallas, Texas.